GuildOfWeavers/distaff/docs/programs.md

 Execution semantics of a group block are as follows:
 * Each block in the `blocks` vector is executed one after the other.

-A group block imposes the following restrictions on its content:
+Group blocks impose the following restrictions on their content:
 * There must be at least one block in the `blocks` vector.
+* The first block in the `blocks` vector must be an instruction block.
 * An instruction block cannot be followed by another instructions block.
 * Number of instructions in an instruction block must be one less than a multiple of 16 (e.g. 15, 31, 47 etc.), unless it is the very last block in the `blocks` vector.
 In such a case, the number of instructions must be a multiple of 16 (e.g. 16, 32, 48 etc.).

-To illustrate the last point, assume our vector of blocks looks like so:
+To illustrate these rules, assume our vector of blocks looks like so:
 ```
 [b0, b1, b2]
 ```
-* If `b0` is an instruction block, number of instructions in `b0` must be one less than a multiple of 16.
+* `b0` must be an instruction block; number of instructions in `b0` must be one less than a multiple of 16.
+* `b1` must be a control block because an instruction block cannot be followed by another instruction block.
 * If `b2` is an instruction block, number of instructions in `b2` must be a multiple of 16.

 #### Switch blocks